Euticus/WhitespaceAssessment/README.md

 "# WhitespaceAssessment"

-This is the dynamic branch for the Whitespace assessment!
-This branch can handle any length of input from a .txt file.
-Two classes: Schedule Driver and Talk class.
+This is the Learning branch for the Whitespace assessment!
+This branch is still learning!

-Schedule Driver reads data from seedData.txt and creates Talk objects and adds them to an ArrayList<Talk>.
-The ArrayList<Talk> is then looped over to print track in the desired intervals for the conference.
+Schedule Driver reads data from seedData.txt and creates Scheduler object populating it with Track objects (filled with Talk Objects)

+Track objects contain one MorningSession object and one AfternoonSession object.
+These add the minutes to print the Talk objects within each session

 Clone down and run in any java environment